tidymodels/textrecipes/tests/testthat/_snaps/lda.md

       -- Inputs
       Number of variables by role
-      predictor: 2
+      predictor: 5

       -- Operations
-      * Tokenization for: medium
+      * Tokenization for: Species
-      * Text feature extraction for: medium
+      * Text feature extraction for: Species

 ---

     Code
       prep(rec)
+    Condition
+      Warning in `get_dtm()`:
+      dtm has 0 rows.
+Empty iterator?
     Message

       -- Recipe ----------------------------------------------------------------------

       -- Inputs
       Number of variables by role
-      predictor: 2
+      predictor: 5

       -- Training information
-      Training data contained 100 data points and no incomplete rows.
+      Training data contained 150 data points and no incomplete rows.

       -- Operations
-      * Tokenization for: medium | Trained
+      * Tokenization for: Species | Trained
-      * Text feature extraction for: medium | Trained
+      * Text feature extraction for: Species | Trained